RedHenLab/BlendedJointAttention/README.md

 ### Face detection

-Detection of number of human faces, possible extensions to their position and orientation
+Detection of number of human faces, possible extensions to their position and orientation.
+The files use Voila-Jones Haar classifier to detect human frontal and profile faces with the enhancement of template matching.
+The results can be seen as follows :

+*

 ### Emotion recognition